 When I visited the Waitakere Ranges, I wanted to get a good taste of it all and headed off to 7 main spots all around the ranges.
 You can pick and choose which places / hikes are best for you depending on what you are most interested in, or you can take part of them all!

-Take a more detailed look at the 7 Best Walks in the Waitakere Ranges to learn more
+Learn More: Take a look at the 7 Best Walks in the Waitakere Ranges for more

 Day 3 – Waitomo Caves & Rotorua